United Arab Emirates–United States relations: Intelligence

 According to Reuters, U.S. intelligence operatives from the National Security Agency (NSA) helped the United Arab Emirates National Electronic Security Authority (NESA) engage in surveillance of terrorists, other governments, militants, human rights activists, and dissidents in a collaborative project called Project Raven.
 The project helped break up an ISIS network within the Emirates as well as assess if other attacks were imminent after the ISIS inspired Murder of Ibolya Ryan in Abu Dhabi.
 According to Lori Stroud, one of the former NSA intelligence analysts, Americans were also targeted for surveillance.
 The New York Times reported that as a result, Mozilla rejected Abu Dhabi-based cybersecurity firm DarkMatter – linked to Project Raven – from administering online website security certificates.

 The United States Central Intelligence Agency does not gather human intelligence about the UAE as it does on almost every other nation where the United States has significant interests.

 In November 2022, the U.S. intelligence compiled a classified report detailing extensive efforts by the UAE to steer U.S. foreign policy in its favor and manipulate the American political system, through a series of legal and illegal exploits.
 As per the records, the UAE has spent hundreds of millions of dollars on donations to American universities and think tanks, many that produce policy papers with findings favorable to UAE's interests.

+In April 2023, a series of confidential US intelligence documents related to the Russian invasion of Ukraine were leaked online.
+One of the documents revealed that the UAE had been working closely with the Russian intelligence to counter the US and the UK intelligence agencies.
+The document stated that the two sides had “agreed to work together” against the American and British intelligence agencies, in mid-January.
+The authenticity of the documents was not confirmed by the American officials, who said that some documents might have contained some false information, or were part of a misinformation campaign.
+The US Justice Department was investigating the Pentagon documents.

+In May 2024, Gina Raimondo hailed Microsoft deal of $1.5 billion in G42, as a way to drift away the Emirati AI company from China.
+But, there were concerns amongst the lawmakers over the risk of sensitive AI technology getting exposed to Chinese espionage due to the deal.
+Through Microsoft's and the Commerce Department's briefings, lawmakers found that the advanced semiconductors that the US government was protecting from China might become accessible to G42.
+A Republican staffer on the House Foreign Affairs Committee stated that the deal could transfer crucial technology to “a country that is not our best friend, has close ties to China [and] has a mixed human rights record.”